Steele Hall: State politics

-Hall sponsored an electoral reform bill which expanded the House of Assembly to 47 seats, including 28 in the Adelaide area.
+Hall sponsored an electoral reform Bill which expanded the House of Assembly to 47 seats, including 28 in the Adelaide area.
 It fell short of "one vote one value," as Dunstan and Labor had demanded, since rural areas were still overrepresented.
 As mentioned above, Adelaide now contained two-thirds of the state's population.
 Nevertheless, it was a much fairer system than its predecessor.
 Hall undertook this knowing that it would considerably strengthen Labor's hand.
-Even at the height of the LCL's popularity under Playford, Labor had dominated Adelaide, with the LCL only able to win a few seats in the "eastern crescent" and around Holdfast Bay.
+Even at the height of the Liberal and Country League's popularity under Playford, Labor had dominated Adelaide, with the Liberal and Country League only able to win a few seats in the "eastern crescent" and around Holdfast Bay.
 With Adelaide now electing a majority of the legislature, conventional wisdom held that Hall pushed for electoral reform knowing that he was effectively handing the premiership to Dunstan at the next election.

-Whatever the public outcry over the electoral inequalities, Hall's political bravery in introducing legislation to reform the House of Assembly to a more equitable system of representation should not be underestimated.
-It ranks as one of the few instances in Australian political history when a politician initiated a reform knowing full well that it would put his own party at a disadvantage.

-In addition to electoral reform, Hall also introduced improvements in social welfare, aboriginal affairs and abortion regulation.
+In addition to electoral reform, Hall also introduced improvements in social welfare, Aboriginal affairs and abortion regulation.
 Hall also began the distribution of fluoridated water in South Australia in 1968.

 Hall served as his own Treasurer for two months in 1970.
 Hall and Stott soon fell out over the location of a dam.
-Stott wanted the dam built in his electorate while Hall thought it more use to locate it elsewhere.
-Constituent anger forced Stott to vote against the Hall government, forcing an election for June 1970.
-As expected, Labor regained power, taking 27 seats to the LCL's 20.
+Stott wanted the dam built at Chowilla in his electorate while Hall thought it more use to locate it elsewhere.
+Constituent anger forced Stott to vote against the Hall government, forcing an election in June 1970.
+As expected, Labor regained power, taking 27 seats to the Liberal and Country League's 20.
 As a measure of how distorted the Playmander had been, Labor won easily despite picking up a swing of only 0.1 percent.

-Hall remained Leader of the Opposition for two years before resigning from the LCL on 15 March 1972, claiming that the party had 'lost its idealism [and] forgotten...its purpose for existence'.
-He founded the Liberal Movement, a progressive liberal party that initially included about 200 former LCL members.
-Hall and his fellow LM members helped the Dunstan Government introduce adult suffrage and proportional representation for Legislative Council of South Australia elections.
+Hall remained Leader of the Opposition for two years before resigning from the Liberal and Country League on 15 March 1972, claiming that the party had 'lost its idealism [and] forgotten...its purpose for existence'.
+He founded the Liberal Movement, a progressive liberal party that initially included about 200 former Liberal and Country League members.
+Hall and his fellow Liberal Movement members helped the Dunstan Government introduce adult suffrage and proportional representation for Legislative Council of South Australia elections.